The-AI-Alliance/glossary/docs/glossary.markdown

 ### Adaptation

-A general term used by [Nathan Lambert]({{site.baseurl}}/references/#nathan-lambert) for the addition [Tuning](#tuning) performed on a [Trained](#trained) [Generative AI Model](#generative-ai-model) to improve its [Alignment](#alignment) for user goals, like better domain-specific awareness, instruction following, and awareness of social norms, etc.
+A general term used by [Nathan Lambert](https://the-ai-alliance.github.io/ai-application-testing/references/#nathan-lambert){:target="nl"} for the addition [Tuning](#tuning) performed on a [Trained](#trained) [Generative AI Model](#generative-ai-model) to improve its [Alignment](#alignment) for user goals, like better domain-specific awareness, instruction following, and awareness of social norms, etc.

 ### Agent

 An old concept in AI, but now experiencing a renaissance as the most flexible architecture pattern for AI-based applications.
 Agents are orchestrations of [Generative AI Model](#generative-ai-model) and external service invocations, e.g., planners, schedulers, reasoning engines, data sources (weather, search, ...), etc. In this architecture, the best capabilities of each service and model are leveraged, rather than assuming that models can do everything successfully themselves.
 Agent-based applications sometimes use multiple models, one per agent, where each one provides some specific capabilities.
-For example, one model might be process user prompts into back-end API invocations, including to other models, and interpret the results into user-friendly responses.
+For example, one model might be process user [Prompts](#prompt) into back-end API invocations, including to other models, and interpret the results into user-friendly [Responses](#response).

 Agents may be designed to perform actions automatically for the user, although the risk associated with this autonomy needs to be carefully designed and tested, depending on the severity of potential unintended consequences.
 Often, agents are designed to recommend actions the user should take or at least request user confirmation before taking actions.